 Alaris contributed US\$35 million to Ohana in November 2014 and US\$5 million on July 1, 2015.
 In May 2018, Ohana partially redeemed US\$25.0 million.
 In July 2019, Alaris contributed an additional US\$60.2 million in exchange for US\$43.7 million of additional preferred units and US\$16.5 million in exchange for a minority interest in the common equity of Ohana.
 As part of the incremental investment, Alaris exchanged our then-current preferred units that carried a cost basis of US\$20.8 million for US\$27.8 million of new preferred units, crystallizing a US\$7 million realized gain in the process.
 Following this transaction, the total investment in Ohana amounted to US\$88 million, US\$71.5 million of preferred units and US\$16.5 million of common equity.
 In December 2019, Alaris contributed an additional US\$1.0 million, which included US\$0.8 million of preferred units and US\$0.2 million of additional interest in the common equity.
 In March 2020, Alaris contributed an additional US\$3.5 million, which included US\$2.8 million of preferred units and US\$0.7 million of additional common equity.
 In December 2022, Alaris contributed an additional US\$2.1 million, which included US\$1.7 million of preferred units and US\$0.4 million of additional common equity.
 The contributions made in December 2019, March 2020 and December 2022 are part of a commitment by Alaris to fund a total of US\$8 million to assist Ohana with expansion into Australia.
-Alaris' remaining commitment for this expansion is US\$1.4 million.
 Following these additional contributions, the total investment in Ohana amounts to US\$94.6 million, US\$76.9 million of preferred units and US\$17.7 million of common equity.
-Ohana may pay a portion of its Distribution, subject to a maximum of 4% of the contributed capital in any year, as a payment in kind, compounding at 10% annually.
+In December 2024, Alaris announced its second asset management transaction with Ohana Growth Partners, LLC.
+The Transaction consists of Alaris securing US\$120.0 million of capital from the Third-Party Investor as well as Alaris rolling US\$130.0 million of its investment in Ohana.
+Proceeds from the Transaction were used to redeem equity from the founders of Ohana.
+As a result of the Ohana 2024 transaction, there is no longer a reset to the Ohana Distributions.
+The Ohana Convertible Preferred Equity of US\$59.7 million is entitled to Distributions at an annual rate of 14.0%, payable monthly with the option to pay 4.0% of the distribution in-kind which management has elected to use.
+In addition, Alaris is entitled to an annual transaction fee of US\$0.5 million, which is also payable quarterly.